RHETORICALPOINTS

 Free tier includes

-Truth Engine, Speech Checker, Debate Analyzer, Audit Trail, Trainer, Leaderboard
+Truth Engine, Speech / Transcript Checker, Debate Analyzer, Live Debate, Audit Trail, Speech & Debate Trainer, and the current Leaderboard placeholder page

 Founder tier adds